sjmeng/lab1/index.md

 ### Freebies
-For lack of other content, here is a gif of an axolotl I made to annoy my sister and a quote because I still need to fill some criteria.
+For lack of other content, here is a gif of an axolotl I made to annoy my sister and a quote because I ✧ _still need to fill some criteria_ ✧.

 >I'm the joker, baby